Quantum Advantage from One-Way Functions: Introduction

 \cite{CCC:AarChe17} showed that if OWFs exist, then there are oracles $A\in\mathbf{P}/\mathbf{poly}$ such that $\mathbf{BPP}^A \neq \mathbf{BQP}^A$ (and even $\mathbf{BQP}^A\not\subset \mathbf{SZK}^A$).
 The paper also showed that if there exist subexponentially-secure OWFs, then Fourier Sampling and Fourier Fishing are classically hard relative to oracles in $\mathbf{P}/\mathbf{poly}$.
 Regarding the possibility of removing the oracles, the authors say that ``{\it ... in the unrelativized world, there seems to be no hope at present of proving $\mathbf{BPP} \neq \BQP$ under any hypothesis nearly as weak as the existence of one-way functions}'', which suggests the difficulty of demonstrating quantum advantage based only on one-way functions.
 We bypass the difficulty by considering interactive protocols.

 It was pointed out in \cite{ITCS:LiuLiuQian22} that the complexity assumption of $\mathbf{PP}\neq \mathbf{BPP}$ is necessary for the existence of PoQ.
-A similar idea can be applied to show that $\mathbf{PP}\neq \mathbf{BPP}$ is necessary for the existence of (AI-/IO-)IV-PoQ.
-(For the convenience of readers, we provide a proof in \cref{sec:necessity_assumption}.)
-We remark that the proof holds even if we allow the honest prover to perform post-selection.
+A similar idea can be applied to show that $\mathbf{PP}\neq \mathbf{BPP}$ is necessary for the existence of (AI-/IO-)IV-PoQ. \ifnum\cameraready=1 (For the convenience of readers, we provide a proof in the full version.) \else (For the convenience of readers, we provide a proof in \cref{sec:necessity_assumption}.) \fi We remark that the proof holds even if we allow the honest prover to perform post-selection.
 Moreover, it holds even if the verifier in the first phase is unbounded-time.

 Unconditional quantum advantage over restricted classical computing was also studied~\cite{BraGosKon18,BraGosKonTom20,STOC:WKST19,STOC:GriSch20}.
 Unconditional separations between quantum and classical computing are appealing, but in this paper we do not focus on the setups of restricting classical computing.
-Note that showing unconditional quantum advantage without restricting classical computing is at least as hard as proving $\mathbf{PP}\neq \mathbf{BPP}$ (\cite{ITCS:LiuLiuQian22} and \cref{sec:necessity_assumption}), which is a major open problem in complexity theory.
+Note that showing unconditional quantum advantage without restricting classical computing is at least as hard as proving $\mathbf{PP}\neq \mathbf{BPP}$ \ifnum\cameraready=1 (\cite{ITCS:LiuLiuQian22}), \else (\cite{ITCS:LiuLiuQian22} and \cref{sec:necessity_assumption}), \fi which is a major open problem in complexity theory.

 The idea of coherently running statistically-hiding commitments was first introduced in \cite{ITCS:MorYam23}.
 However, they could apply the idea only to the specific commitment scheme of \cite{C:NOVY92} whereas we can apply it to \emph{any} statistically-hiding commitments.
-This is made possible by our new hashing technique as explained in \cref{sec:overview}.
+This is made possible by introducing the hashing technique as explained in \cref{sec:overview}.

 \if0 \mor{Aaronson Chen showed that $\mathbf{NP}\not\subseteq\mathbf{BPP}$ is necessary for $SampBQP^A\neq SampBPP^A$ for an oracle A in P/poly.} \fi

 \if0

 \fi